NCToy/CarTime/README.md

   Second step: to clone the project and open it in Visual Studio (CarTime.sln).

-  Third step: open Packege Manager Console and enter command "update-database".
+  Third step: open Package Manager Console and enter the command "update-database".
-  Then Visual Studio will use migrations for creating database and will update it.
+  Then Visual Studio will use migrations for creating database and updating it.

   Fourth step: press Ctrl + F5 to run project.